sandybansalhere/javascript/closure/README.md

 # ⚙️ Closure (Functions with memories)

 When a function is invoked, an **execution context** is created.
 This context has its own local memory (also called a variable environment).
-Once the function finishes executing, its local memory is deleted—except for the return value.
+Once the function finishes executing, its local memory is deleted except for the return value.

 But what if our functions could **keep data alive** between executions?